 - Download the Application (PDF)

-- Submit a written request with the required information (name of elector, residence address in Idaho and mailing address to which such registration or ballot is to be forwarded) signed by the applicant
+- Submit a written request with the required information (name of elector, residence address in Idaho and mailing address, to which such registration or ballot is to be forwarded), signed by the applicant, to:

 - A qualified elector who has left his home and gone into another state or territory or county of this state for a temporary purpose only shall not be considered to have lost his residence.